 In simpler terms, it’s like trying out different “what if” scenarios to make sure your financial plan is robust and can handle unexpected twists and turns.

 Creating a financial plan is only the beginning.
 To make it work, you need to follow and alter it as required.

 Remember, your financial plan is based on assumptions and market analysis.
-Real-world conditions can impact your barbershop differently than you expected.
+Real-world conditions can impact your coffee shop differently than you expected.

 That’s why it’s crucial to monitor your business’s financial performance regularly.
 Compare the numbers in your financial plan with the actual numbers, and take note of any differences.

 If you find that some metrics are significantly different from what you predicted, try to understand why.
 Once you identify the reasons, take action to correct the situation and update your plans accordingly.